Looking at bee hives for sale in your local newspaper? Take a look at these quick tips before you buy.

 If you are concerned about back problems and weight, a top bar hive may be more appropriate for you.

-6. Again, if you are starting beekeeping for the first time, be sure that keeping bees is wise for you.
+5. Again, if you are starting beekeeping for the first time, be sure that keeping bees is wise for you.
 Is there sufficient forage in the area?
 Are pesticides widely used in the vicinity?
+Do you or anyone in your family have an allergy to stings?